18F/cv_faq/_content/animals/is-it-true-animals-get-their-own-types-of-virus.md

 Most strains of feline enteric coronavirus, a gastrointestinal form, are fought off by a cat's immune system without causing disease.
 However, in a small proportion of these cats, the virus can cause feline infectious peritonitis (FIP), a disease that is almost always fatal.

 Other species, like horses, turkeys, chickens, and swine, can contract their own species-specific strains of coronavirus but, like the other strains mentioned above, they are not known to be transmissible to humans.
-More information is available in [AVMA's fact sheet about coronaviruses in domestic species](https://www.avma.org/sites/default/files/2020-02/AVMA-Coronavirus-Taxonomy-Notes.pdf).
+More information is available in [AVMA's fact sheet about coronaviruses in domestic species (PDF)](https://www.avma.org/sites/default/files/2020-02/AVMA-Coronavirus-Taxonomy-Notes.pdf).